 In truck cases, the injured person can sue the trucking company’s insurer directly in what lawyers call a “direct action.”
 Most of the time, the injured person will sue the trucking company and the trucking company’s insurer in a single lawsuit.
 But not always.
 If the truck accident attorney and the client prefer, they can file separate lawsuits against the trucking company and the insurer.
 Occasionally, limitations on where cases may be filed (what the law calls “venue”) may require separate lawsuits.
 But most of the time, the tractor-trailer accident lawyer sues the trucking company and the insurer in a single lawsuit, which tells the jury that the trucking company is insured.

 In this tractor trailer case, Butler Law Firm obtained the monthly newsletters of the trucking company that crashed into our client.
 We learned that at the time of the collision, the company was under investigation by the federal government because its truck drivers were driving for too many hours consecutively, which put other vehicles at risk.
 During cross-examination, the trucking company’s ‘safety director’ denied that the company was under investigation.
 We were ready with the evidence.

 Most trucking companies honor these responsibilities.
 Most hire competent drivers, maintain their trucks well, and ensure that their drivers stay rested.

 But some trucking companies don’t—and when that happens, the injury can be tragic.
 Whether the trucker was driving too fast, created a “runaway truck,” drove under the influence, drove too long on too little sleep, or operated a truck that wasn’t in safe condition, the truck accident lawyers at Butler Law Firm can help you with your truck accident and injury.

-If you or someone you care about has been injured in a truck accident, contact our personal injury lawyers today.
+If you or someone you care about has been injured in a truck accident, contact our Georgia truck accident lawyers today.